RENEE MONTAGNE, HOST:

 PFEIFFER: But utility companies say taking down trees entirely is the only way to guarantee no large-scale outages, and as each new storm topples more trees, they get even more vigilant.

 For NPR News, I'm Sacha Pfeiffer in Boston.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.